cynsdaemon/feed-reader-testing/README.md

 This project is an exercise for writing tests against a pre-existing application, and a study of test-driven development.

-The Feed Reader is a web-based application that pulls in the [RSS feeds](https://en.wikipedia.org/wiki/RSS) from the Udacity blog.
+The Feed Reader is a web-based application that pulls in the [RSS feeds](https://en.wikipedia.org/wiki/RSS) from the Udacity blog, CSS Tricks, HTML5 Rocks, and Linear Digressions.
 It uses the Google Feed Reader API and stores RSS feeds as a JSON object.
 The unit tests are written with [Jasmine](http://jasmine.github.io/), a JavaScript behavioral test suite developed by [Pivotal Labs](https://pivotal.io/open-source).

 The written tests help to analyze multiple aspects of the Feed Reader such as the logic, event handling and DOM manipulation, and to test whether introducing new code will break a feature without having to manually test the application.